-Eco-Call has provided services to complete the following projects:
+Eco-Call has provided services for the following projects:

 Tourism forms an important part of the economy for Bhutan.
 However the major visitation is concentrated in the western part of the country.
 The need to increase visitation to the east is seen as a priority to support the economy and provide benefits to the people of the east.
 Spearheaded by the Tourism Council of Bhutan with financial support provided by the Austrian government, Eco-Call partnered with Beyond Green Travel LLC a consultancy firm based in the US to develop the plan.
 During the study period of over 4 months the work involved field trips to the sites, meetings/workshops with all stakeholders including local communities, reviewing of past works to achieve the final deliverable of a comprehensive plan document for tourism development in the East from product development to marketing.
 The final report is available with the Tourism Council of Bhutan.